Ksarelto/simple-crud-api/README.md

 1. If you want to run application in development mode you need to entre in command line "npm run start:dev".
 2. If you want to run application in production mode you need to entre in command line "npm run start:prod".
-3. application is ready for work.
+3. Created server is ready for work.

 ## How to work with server